exponentcms/exponent-cms/OPTIONAL3.md

 - [html2pdf5v272.zip](https://sourceforge.net/projects/exponentcms/files/Add-ons/html2pdf5v272.zip/download)
   This uses the HTML2PDF v5.2.8 library which has the configuration customized for Exponent.
 - This package requires Exponent CMS v2.7.2 or later.
-Requires PHP v5.6 to v8.4.
+Requires PHP v5.6 or later.

 #### WKHTMLtoPDF